hwipl/blog/drafts/tc-bpf_from_c/README.md

 # TC-BPF from C code

-This document describes how a eBPF program for TC can be attached and detached from C code, without using the `tc` tool.
+This document describes how you can attach and detach an eBPF program for TC on a network interface from C code, without using the `tc` tool.
 It shows an alternative to running the following `tc` commands:

 ```sh
 # attach bpf program to network interface: